Let’s have a look at the challenge of potty training an older chihuahua and how this can benefit your relationship with your dog.

 - Don’t assume that basic training that works for puppies will work for an older dog that has solid bad habits.

-Understanding your dog’s personality and needs is the first step to create an efficient training that will yield long-lasting results.
+Understanding your dog’s personality and needs is the first step to creating efficient training that will yield long-lasting results.

 Q. Is it really possible to potty train an older chihuahua?